Imperiali/posterr/README.md

-# Posterr 📃
+# Twiks 📃

-Posterr is a Twitter-like front-end project
+Twiks is a Twitter-like front-end project

 ## Topics ✍️